 - Program Chair: Markus Petsche

 The focus of the LL.M. in International Business Law program is on the legal setting of business transactions in a transnational environment, on the players, and on the regulatory framework of international business.
 To address increasingly interdisciplinary and cross-border legal challenges, the curriculum of the International Business Law Program rests on several building blocks rather than on a single specialization.
 These include dispute resolution (e.g., international commercial arbitration, conflict of laws), international business law (e.g., GATT & WTO, EU law or drafting and negotiating in the transnational context), regulation of business (e.g., capital market and securities regulation, consumer protection) and comparative business law (e.g., comparative national company, bankruptcy and secured transaction laws).
 Additionally, the program constantly strives to offer courses that deal with contemporary global, regional and local challenges, like doing business in Asia, reform of secured transactions laws in Central and Eastern Europe and elsewhere.
 Most courses are based on interactive teaching methods and are of a comparative nature, typically juxtaposing the laws of leading common law and civilian legal systems with those of emerging markets.

 The Program is highly attractive to applicants holding a law degree, who wish to continue an international career not only in legal practice (law firms, in-house counsels) but also in academia, the governmental sector and increasingly various areas of finance (e.g., financial regulatory agencies, investment companies, banks).
-The alumni of the IBL Program could now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, as well as in the positions of university teachers, governmental officials, experts of regulatory bodies or banks and financing organizations and even as experts working in the non-profit sector.
+The alumni of the IBL Program could now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, but as well in the positions of university lecturers/professors, government officials, experts of regulatory bodies or banks and financing organizations and even as experts working in the non-profit sector.

 Entry Requirements for the IBL LL.M.
 Program: